Skip to main content

 Access AWS Management Console

-2. Click the Launch button for the AWS Console application, then click on the role you would like to assume when signing in to the AWS Console:
+2. Click Launch on the AWS Console application, then select the IAM role you want to assume.

-3. You will get redirected to the AWS Management Console, signed in with the selected role.
-You should see your Teleport user name as a federated login assigned to ExampleReadOnlyRole in the top-right corner of the AWS Console:
+3. You will be redirected to the AWS Management Console, signed in under the selected role.
+Your Teleport username will appear as a federated login in the top-right corner of the console.

-Access AWS using AWS CLI or other AWS SDK based tools
+Access AWS using the AWS CLI or AWS SDK-based tools

 Obtain the credentials

-On your desktop, log into the AWS App Profile that was synced:
+Log into the AWS app profile that was synced:

 Logged into AWS app "example-read-only-access".

-You need to pass the --profile flag or export the AWS_PROFILE environment variable with the name of the profile you created earlier.
+Pass the --profile flag or export AWS_PROFILE with the profile name:

 aws --profile example-read-only-access s3 ls